laaners/yugioh_comprehensive_rulebook/README.md

 **7. Card Description**\
 Card effects are written here, describing the monster's special abilities and how to use them.
 Normally, the effects of monsters cannot be used while they are Set face-down on the field.
 Yellow Normal Monster Cards do not have effects, and have a description of them written here that does not affect the game.

-Monster Cards are used to battle and defeat your opponent.
-Battles between Monster Cards are the foundation of any Duel.\
 There are many kinds of Monster Cards.
 This game is more than a simple slugfest, so monsters with high Attack and Defense Points will not be enough.
 There are also monsters with strong special effects even though their ATK and DEF points are low.
 Therefore, your success in a Duel depends on how skillfully you can make use of the different kinds of cards.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>